How is breast cancer found?

 Breast cancer grade: If a biopsy sample is cancer, it is given a grade from 1 to 3.
 Low grade means that the cancer looks more like normal breast tissue.
 These cancers tend to grow and spread more slowly.
 As a rule, a lower grade number means a slower-growing cancer, while a higher number means a faster-growing cancer.
 The grade helps predict the outcome (prognosis) for the woman.

 Hormone receptor status: Hormone receptors are proteins in cells that can attach to hormones in the blood.
 Estrogen and progesterone are hormones that can attach to receptors in some breast cancer cells to fuel their growth.
 Breast cancers are tested for these hormone receptors.
 If the tumor has them, it is often called estrogen receptor or ER-positive, progesterone receptor or PR-positive, or just hormone receptor-positive.
 Hormone receptor-positive cancers tend to grow more slowly, and they are much more likely to respond to hormone treatment than breast cancers without these receptors.
 About 2 out of 3 breast cancers have at least one of these receptors.

 HER2/neu status: About 1 out of 5 breast cancers have too much of a protein called HER2/neu.
 Tumors with increased levels of HER2/neu are called HER2-positive.
 These cancers can be treated with drugs that target the HER2/neu protein (these are mentioned in the section "Targeted therapy for breast cancer")

 Tests for gene patterns: Looking at the patterns of a number of genes at the same time can help tell whether or not some breast cancers are likely to come back after the first treatment.
 This can help when deciding whether more treatment, such as chemotherapy, might be useful.
 There are now 2 of these tests which look at different sets of genes: Oncotype DX® and MammaPrint®.
 These tests are not helpful for all cases of breast cancer.

-More details about tests done on breast biopsy samples can be found in our document Breast Cancer.
+More about tests done on breast biopsy samples can be found in the Breast Cancer detailed guide.

 Tests to find breast cancer spread